Android-for-Python/Android-for-Python-Users/README.md

 The cause is an x86_64 binary from PyPl was used; because of a requirements specification error in buildozer.spec

 One of the app requirements needs a recipe (or needs to be specified differently).

+If this message is `charset-normalizer` related, in Buildozer requirements set `charset-normalizer==2.1.1`.

 ## No module named '_Socket'